Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Transition Logic: The TryEnterToAttackState() function is the heart of this state.
+- <ins>Transition Logic:</ins> The TryEnterToAttackState() function is the heart of this state.
 It checks if the AI is in range of its selected attack.
 If the condition is met, it immediately stops all movement abilities and requests to exit the Movement State and enter the Attack State, ensuring a seamless transition.
 ```c++
 void UMovementState::OnTick_Implementation(float DeltaTime)
 {